shaanchander/NHL-DB-Website/README.md

 The purpose of this website is to allow access to various NHL statistics in a simple, intuitive, and user-friendly way.
 I felt that most other stat-aggregation sites were too busy and overwhelming and I wanted to create a solution for both myself, and other hockey fans who felt the same way.

-Technologies Used: Python, HTML, CSS, Flask
+Technologies Used: Python, HTML, CSS, Flask, REST API

 <br>